devrath/modularized-app-features/README.md

 * `login` module is just the login component of the app.
 * `movies` is a empty module.
 * The `home` module has three sub-modules again namely `feature-1`, `feature-2`, `feature-3`
+* Feature modules can depend on core modules, but never on each other.
+Core modules can depend on each other.
 * Here different part to note is, Home module has a `activity` and its a bottom tab navigation activity.
 * There tabs filling the content comes from the features `feature-1`, `feature-2`, `feature-3`
 * Also on click of the button in `feature-1`, we can navigate into `feature-2` using jetpack navigation.

+### Key things to note
+* `Modularization` brings a lot to the table.
+Its applicability depends on the app you’re working on, so you should carefully evaluate the pros and cons.
+Instead of diving in blindly and modularizing everything, we need to understand and so if modularization adds value to our application
+* Navigation is hard.
+It gets harder in multi-module apps.
+* It takes lot of time to encapulate the logic in different layers.

 # \[ 🚧 Work in progress 👷‍♀️⛏👷🔧️👷🔧 🚧 \]